thinktandem/tandem/docs/coding/drupal-8-accessibility.md

 ### 2.3 Requirements

 * 2.3.1: No entity on the page shall flash more than 3 times / second.
 Unless the flash is below the general / red thresholds.
+(A)

 ### 2.3 Solutions